How to Install WooCommerce on Your WordPress Website

-If your server does not match these recommended minimums, your store will struggle, and it might not even work at all.
+If your server does not meet these recommended minimums, your store will struggle, and it might not even work at all.
 One solution is to take advantage of our WooCommerce hosting plan:

 This plan comes with WooCommerce pre-installed, as well as several additional plugins and themes to make your store even better.
 Plus, essential considerations such as security, performance, and updates will be handled for you.

-When you have a website and hosting plan ready, it’s time to create your WooCommerce store!
+Once you have your website and hosting plan ready, it’s time to create your WooCommerce store!

 Step 1: Install and Activate the WooCommerce Plugin

-This first step is also the most basic.
-Simply install and activate WooCommerce just as you would for any other plugin.
+This first step is the most basic one.
+Simply install and activate WooCommerce just as you would any other plugin.
 As soon as you activate it, you will be presented with the WooCommerce setup wizard.
 This will help you configure your store, and we’ll look more closely at it in a moment.

 First, let’s see how activating WooCommerce has affected your site.
 Once WooCommerce is installed, you’ll find a number of new features, including: